 Microsoft’s Vision Statement

-Microsoft Corporation’s vision statement is “to help individuals and businesses realize their full potential.”
-This vision statement is based on the value of the company’s computer technology and software products.
-Microsoft’s vision statement has the following significant components:
+Microsoft’s vision is “to help people and businesses throughout the world realize their full potential.”
+This vision statement shows that the company presents its computing products as tools that people and business organizations can use for their personal or organizational development.
+Microsoft’s corporate vision statement has the following components: